Hiring Developers for a Startup: Actionable Tips

 7. Look for Diligent and Self-Organized Problem-Solvers

 You probably won't want to babysit your employees.
 Highlight those specialists who are proactive problem solvers capable of working effectively on their own.
+To find such talent, you can enter the executive search firms that specialize in matching companies with top-level professionals.
 Ideally, your developers have to be just as eager about delivering value as you are instead of just completing tasks.
 They should have a voice and not be shy to share ideas and pitch optimal solutions to cut corners and create something truly great.
 This also aids in strengthening the startup company culture.

 8. Prioritize Efficient Communication